-Royal Roads also has a college yearbook, the "LOG", and a college newspaper, the "TRICORN", which are published by a committee of officer cadets under the supervision of a Senior Staff advisor.
+Royal Roads also has a college yearbook, the "LOG", which is published by a committee of officer cadets under the supervision of a Senior Staff advisor.

-ROYAL ROADS BAND
+ROYAL ROADS BAND AND PIPE BAND

-The Royal Roads band serves two purposes.
-It serves as a recreational outlet for the musically inclined cadets and also lends itself to performance of a military parade function.
-Under the direction of a professional musician from the Canadian Forces, the band provides an excellent opportunity for those cadets with musical ability to continue their training.
+The Royal Roads bands serve two purposes.
+They serve as a recreational outlet for the musically inclined cadets and also lend themselves to performance of a military parade function.
+Under the direction of a professional musician from the Canadian Forces, the bands provide an excellent opportunity for those cadets with musical ability to continue their training.
 Although some musical experience is desirable, many cadets have joined with little knowledge of music and have learned to play an instrument well.
-The musical facilities and music library at Royal Roads enable the cadet band to perform at parades, mess dinners, and concerts.
-Off-shoots of the band include a stage band, a rock band, and a 15-piece pipe band.
+The musical facilities and music library at Royal Roads enable the cadet bands to perform at parades, mess dinners, and concerts.
+Off-shoots of the band include a stage band and a rock band.
 Any cadet with musical training is strongly encouraged to join this group.